 Here's how to cook Brussels sprouts by boiling:

-Adding the salt when the water is hot helps it dissolve right away, rather than pooling at the bottom, where the salt crystals can damage your pot.
+- 3Once the water is boiling, you can add a bit of salt.
+A half teaspoon per quart (liter) of water is usually about right.
+(IMPORTANT: Adding the salt when the water is hot helps it dissolve right away, rather than pooling at the bottom, where the salt crystals can damage your pot.)

-Keeping the pot uncovered allows the acids from the sprouts to evaporate.
-If you cover the pot, they'll fall right back in and make the sprouts a dull olive green.
+- 4Add the Brussels sprouts to the boiling, salted water.
+Boil them uncovered for 5-10 minutes, until a knife inserted into the stem slides in easily.
+(IMPORTANT: Keeping the pot uncovered allows the acids from the sprouts to evaporate.
+If you cover the pot, they'll fall right back in and make the sprouts a dull olive green.)

 And you're all done learning how to cook Brussels sprouts by boiling!
 If you're not going to serve the sprouts right away, be sure to shock them in a bath of ice water, to stop the cooking process, or they could end up overcooked.